COERCIVE CONTROL IN PARENTAL ALIENATION – by dr. Sietske Fran Dijkstra

 No person knows our children better than we do.
 No person can take better care of our children than ourselves.
 The love we feel for them and send them, invisibly, from a distance, has the best therapeutic effect on them, while we are thus separated.
 Every thought of ours must go in that direction of love.

-Because HEALING POWER OF LOVE is the invisible healing power for our children … no matter where they are or wherever we are.
+Because the HEALING POWER OF LOVE is the invisible healing power for our children … no matter where they are or wherever we are.

 Mum and blogger